1. PERFORMANCE OF THE SERVICES

 (b) do no further work for you, and will not release your papers and files until all overdue amounts and any interest are paid (if applicable).

-10.7 If we have assessed that no GST should be payable in respect of the Services, and for whatever reason, we change its assessment, or if the IRD assesses that GST is payable, then it will be added to and form part of our fees and expenses at the prevailing GST rate.
+10.7 If we have assessed that no GST should be payable in respect of the Services, and for whatever reason, we change its assessment, or if the ATO assesses that GST is payable, then it will be added to and form part of our fees and expenses at the prevailing GST rate.
 We reserve the right to recover from you at any time, any GST payable by us on the provision of the Services, goods or any other items supplied to you under this Contract.
-Where the Contract relates to the conduct of a statutory audit or review, we will be entitled to extra fees for any time it spends investigating circumstances that may fall within section 311 or 207S, of the Companies Act, including reporting to the Financial Markets Authority ("FMA") in accordance with any of those sections.
+Where the Contract relates to the conduct of a statutory audit or review, we will be entitled to extra fees for any time it spends investigating circumstances that may fall within section 311, 601HG(4) or 990K of the Corporations Act, including reporting to the Australian Securities and Investments Commission ("ASIC") in accordance with any of those sections.

-10.9 If we receive any legally enforceable notice or demand issued by any third party (including but not limited to FMA, the IRD, the New Zealand Securities Exchange, any court or tribunal) in relation to or in connection with the services, you agree to pay our reasonable professional costs and expenses (including solicitor/client expenses) in complying with or challenging any such notice or demand to the extent that our costs and expenses are not recovered or recoverable from the party issuing the notice or demand.
+10.9 If we receive any legally enforceable notice or demand issued by any third party (including but not limited to ASIC, the ATO, the Australian Securities Exchange, any court or tribunal) in relation to or in connection with the services, you agree to pay our reasonable professional costs and expenses (including solicitor/client expenses) in complying with or challenging any such notice or demand to the extent that our costs and expenses are not recovered or recoverable from the party issuing the notice or demand.
 We will notify you as soon as practicable (unless restricted by law) where we receive any such legally enforceable notice or demand.

 12.1 We reserve the right to employ contractors to provide some or all of the Services, and any reference to our staff includes such contractors.
 We will remain liable to you for any of the Services that are provided by our contractors.